maxbeckmann/openapi-mcp/README.md

 - `--exclude-pattern`: Regex pattern to exclude specific endpoint paths (e.g., "/internal/.*")
 - `--header`: key:value pair of an extra header to include with all requests.
 Can be included multiple times to specify multiple headers.
 - `--const`: key:value pair of a constant value to always use for a parameter, if the parameter is present on the endpoint (can be a path variable, query parameter, top-level request body property, or multi-part non-file form data field).
 Can be included multiple times to specify multiple const values.
+- `--auto-generate-operation-ids`: Automatically generate operation IDs for endpoints that don't have them defined in the OpenAPI spec.
+By default, missing operationIds will cause an error.
+When enabled, IDs are generated from the HTTP method and path (e.g., `get_api_users_id` for `GET /api/users/{id}`).
 - `--cursor`: Run in cursor mode

 ## Authentication